g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 | R7 | 49.0001.0100.0000.0007.00 |
 | R8 | 49.0001.0100.0000.0008.00 |

-If you remember the loopback address of our routers, you can understand the NET address.
-This is good practice to do, use the loopback address as router id, and as a base for the NET address.
+If you recall the loopback addresses of our routers, the NET address logic will make perfect sense.
+It’s a standard best practice to use the Loopback IP as the Router ID and also as the base for the NET System ID.

-For example, we have the 10.0.0.1 as loopback address of R1.
+For example, R1 has the loopback 10.0.0.1.

-So, we'll enjoy the NET structure to introduce this address as System ID on NET address.
+We can leverage the NET structure to embed this address right into the System ID.

-The structure of NET address is {AFI}.{AREA}.{SYSTEM-ID}.{NSEL}
+The NET structure is: {AFI}.{AREA}.{SYSTEM-ID}.{NSEL}

-So, in our NET addresses we have:
+So, breaking it down:
 * AFI - 49
 * AREA - 0001
 * SYSTEM-ID - IP Address = 010.000.000.001 / SYS-ID = 0100.0000.0001
 * NSEL - 0

-Resulting in a NET address = 49.0001.0100.0000.0001.00
+Result = 49.0001.0100.0000.0001.00

-Now it's clear, right?
-So, let's make the configuration of the NET address and configure the router ID of our routers explicitly.
-I'll show the R1 configuration only for summarization purposes.
+Crystal clear, right?
+Now, let's configure the NET address and explicitly set the global router ID.
+I'll show R1's configuration only to keep things concise.
 ```
 set interfaces lo0 unit 0 family iso address 49.0001.0100.0000.0001.00
 set routing-options router-id 10.0.0.1
 ```
-Now, for the backbone interface, let's use the groups in Junos.
+Now, for the backbone interfaces, let's use groups in Junos.

-With this, we can apply this group and the interface will inherit the configuration of the group.
+With this feature, we can apply the group, and the interface will inherit the configuration settings.

 Let's do it:
 ```